If you want to hire a Dental Receptionist, having well-prepared Dental Receptionist Interview Questions is essential for finding a suitable applicant.

 A Dental Receptionist is a person who greets patients and provides customer service in a dental office.

-A Dental Receptionist typically has a High School Diploma or GED, and some of them have certification in office administration, and medical administration.
+A Dental Receptionist typically has a High School Diploma or GED, and some have office administration and medical administration certifications.

 They should have prior work experience and knowledge of dental terminology.

 A Dental Receptionist is responsible for greeting patients and providing customer service in a dental office.